 Next to BIEN, there are many other individuals and initiatives that seek to promote the Basic Income by other means.
-In each country, broader groups of actors (including academics, activists, policy-makers and journalists) are described that work on the topic and thereby co-produce its further development, including experimentation and discussion of potential implementation.
-To deepen our insight into the spectrum of activities and connections between them, TRANSIT research also highlights the German initiatives Freiheit statt Vollbeschäftigung (Freedom, Not Full Employment), Mein Grundeinkommen (My Basic Income) and a 2009 online petition by Susanne Wiest; the Dutch MIES initiative Ons Basisinkomen (Our Basic Income) and a network of municipalities interested in experimenting with social benefits; as well as the Swiss Initiative Grundeinkommen.
+To deepen our insight into the spectrum of activities and connections between them, TRANSIT research also highlights the German initiatives Freiheit statt Vollbeschäftigung (Freedom, Not Full Employment), Mein Grundeinkommen (My Basic Income) and a 2009 online petition by Susanne Wiest; the Dutch MIES initiative Ons Basisinkomen (Our Basic Income) and a network of Dutch municipalities interested in experimenting with social benefits; as well as the Swiss Initiative Grundeinkommen.

 Relevance for TRANSIT